 Home in on all the skills required that you are either missing or need to revise, to enjoy the winter mountains independently – our aim is to get you out in the mountains unguided in the future: trip planning, weather, avalanche concerns and routes, plan B’s, safety plans, camp locations, group dynamics and plenty more!

-Our expedition seminars will be instructed by IFMGA guides Willie Benegas and Todd Passey, and will take place on weekends from the end of January to March, 2017.
-Both have significant expedition experience on Himalayan Peaks, Denali, Aconcagua, and can assist you with logistics and planning necessary to have a successful expedition.
+Our weekend training programs seminars will be instructed by IFMGA guide Willie Benegas, and will take place on weekends from the end of January to March.
+Willie needs no introduction but has significant expedition experience on Himalayan Peaks, Denali, Aconcagua and Antarctica, and can assist you with logistics and planning necessary to have a successful expedition.

 Example Itinerary, Climbing